-- e) Jumpers must notify the organisers, on the official entry form, what their choice will be for the ratio mentioned in d) above. - f) The surface must be a flat plane.
+- e) Jumpers must notify the organisers, on the official entry form, what their choice will be for the ratio mentioned in d) above. - f) The surface must be a flat plane and shall be designed such that the maximum plane deviation does not exceed 2.5cm, measured over the ramp surface which is "out of water".
+The maximum concave deviation shall be no closer than 1.5m from the top edge of the ramp.